 The general meeting (or the corporate assembly where appropriate) should elect the chairman of the board of directors.

 The term of office for members of the board of directors should not be longer than two years at a time.

 The annual report should provide information to illustrate the expertise of the members of the board of directors, and information on their record of attendance at board meetings.
 In addition, the annual report should identify which members are considered to be independent.

 Members of the board of directors should be encouraged to own shares in the company.

-The board of directors consists of 10 members, and currently has the following composition: Hans Kristian Mong (Chairperson), Anne Breiby (Deputy Chairperson), Frode Teigen, Evy Vikene, Nils Viga, Anthony James, Aino Olaisen, Tore Obrestad, Carina Jensen and Henrik A. Schultz.
+According to the Articles of Association, the Board shall consist of four to ten members.
+The Board currently consists of the following 7 members: Hans Kristian Mong (Chairperson), Anne Breiby (Deputy Chairperson), Kristin Reitan Husebø, Frode Teigen, Ragnhild Ree, Helen Helland and Magnus Røkke.
 The 3 latter directors have been elected by and from the employees.

-All of the shareholder-elected members of the board are independent from executive management and material business contacts.
-Three of the shareholder-elected members of the board are independent from the main shareholders of the company.
-The board of directors elects the chair and the deputy chair.
-All the members of the Board are generally encouraged to own shares in the company.
+All the shareholder-elected members of the Board are independent from executive management and material business contacts.
+Two of the shareholder-elected members of the Board are independent from the main shareholders of the Company.
+The Board elects the chair and the deputy chair.
+All the members of the Board are generally encouraged to own shares in the Company.

-Hans Kristian Mong and Frode Teigen represent the largest shareholder of the company, Egersund Group AS.
-Anthony James represents Wheatsheaf Investments Ltd, the second largest shareholder of the company.
-The other members of the board of directors are independent of shareholders and other stakeholders.
+Hans Kristian Mong and Frode Teigen represents the largest shareholder of the Company, Egersund Group AS.
+The other members of the Board are independent of shareholders and other stakeholders.
 Further details of the individual directors can be found in the annual Report.

-Deviation from the Recommendation: None other than as stated above regarding the board of director's competence to elect the chairman of the board.
+Deviation from the Recommendation: None other than as stated above regarding the Board's competence to elect the chairman of the Board.